jamesrcounts/jamesrcounts.com/_posts/2017-03-07-create-a-serverless-blog-with-aws-and-jekyll.md

             touch circle.yml
             ```

         1. Next configure the machine by telling it what version of ruby you want to use.

+            This resolves an warning during `bundle install` on the build server, and gets our feet wet with circle.yml.

-            1. Figure out the version of ruby
+            * Figure out the version of ruby

                 ```bash
                 echo ${RUBY_VERSION}